alex-bellon/wikipedia/README.md

 - [Numismatics](https://en.wikipedia.org/wiki/Numismatics) is the study or collection of currency, including coins, tokens, paper money and related objects.
 - [Obsolete Occupations](https://en.wikipedia.org/wiki/Category:Obsolete_occupations)
 - [Pink Capitalism](https://en.wikipedia.org/wiki/Pink_capitalism) - the incorporation of the LGBT movement and sexual diversity to capitalism and the market economy, viewed especially in a critical lens as this incorporation pertains to the LGBT, Western, white, and affluent, upper middle class communities and market.
+- [Project MKUltra](https://en.wikipedia.org/wiki/Project_MKUltra) is the code name given to a program of experiments on human subjects that were designed and undertaken by the U.S. Central Intelligence Agency (CIA), which were illegal.
+Experiments on humans were intended to develop procedures and identify drugs such as LSD to be used in interrogations in order to weaken the individual and force confessions through brainwashing and psychological torture.
 - [Sword of Damocles](https://en.wikipedia.org/wiki/Damocles) - King who hung a sword from a string above his head to represent the constant threat involved in ruling
 - [Toilet-related injuries and deaths](https://en.wikipedia.org/wiki/Toilet-related_injuries_and_deaths)
 - [Waffle House Index](https://en.wikipedia.org/wiki/Waffle_House_Index) - an informal metric named after the Waffle House restaurant chain and is used by the Federal Emergency Management Agency (FEMA) to determine the effect of a storm and the likely scale of assistance required for disaster recovery.